 Interpreting the results of a methylation test provides comprehensive insights into an individual’s health.

-Additionally, it detects changes in epigenetic markers and identifies risk factors for certain diseases, while also measuring the effectiveness of methylation pathways.
+Additionally, it detects changes in epigenetic markers, identifies risk factors for certain diseases, and measures the effectiveness of methylation pathways.

-It elucidates genetic modifications linked to cardiovascular health, while also analyzing DNA methylation levels related to lifestyle factors and interpreting the impact of diet on methylation processes.
+It elucidates genetic modifications linked to cardiovascular health, analyzes DNA methylation levels related to lifestyle factors, and interprets the impact of diet on methylation processes.

 What Does the Methylation Test Measure?

-Some methylation tests provide a global view of methylation patterns across the genome or within specific genomic regions, while others focus on specific CpG sites or genomic regions of interest, offering detailed information about methylation patterns at particular loci.
+Some methylation tests provide a global view of methylation patterns across the genome or within specific genomic regions.
+In contrast, others focus on specific CpG sites or genomic regions of interest, offering detailed information about methylation patterns at particular loci.

 Global Methylation Levels